 - Any kind of spices or dried herbs can be mixed in to make add a robust flavor.
 You can alternatively add whole spices during boiling for a mellowed down flavor.

 Place the unsalted butter in the saucepan over medium heat.
 Let the butter melt for 5 minutes.
 Once melted, you will observe a foam on the top.
-This takes about 4-6 minutes.
+This takes about 5-7 minutes on.
 Immediately reduce the heat to low.
 As the butter melts,it slowly begins to boil.
 Do not cover the saucepan.
 The solids settle to the bottom, while a thicker layer of oil forms in the center, the foamy layer on top begins to settle.You will hear a spluttering sound while the butter boils away.

 Line your sieve with cheesecloth, then strain off the ghee into air-tight canisters.
 Discard the solids at the bottom.